fastrgv/WorldCupSokerban/README.md

  * fully OpenGL 3.3 core profile Ada code;
  * includes 3 "live" embedded autosolvers that help you to learn;

+ * no installation
+ * no dependencies
+ * simply unzip in your Downloads directory, and run.
+ * or unzip onto a USB flash drive [w/same file format] and run.

 ----------------------------------------------
 ## Embedded Autosolver Function
-Two autosolvers are now embedded within this application so that pressing the ("=")-key at any time initiates an attempt by the primary solver to solve the present state of the current puzzle within a limited amount of time.
+Three autosolvers are now embedded within this application so that pressing the ("=")-key at any time initiates an attempt by the primary solver [puller] to solve the present state of the current puzzle within a limited amount of time.
 If successful then you will see an onscreen prompt to continue to press the same key to single-step toward the solution.
 Otherwise you will see no such prompt.
 These embedded solvers are good for small and dense layouts;  but not so good at large, sparse puzzles.

-Similarly, the 2nd alternate solver is initiated with the (".")-key.
+Similarly, the 2nd alternate solver [hbox4] is initiated with the (".")-key.
+And the 3rd alternate solver [ibox] is initiated with the (",")-key.

 Thus, you can give yourself a headstart toward a correct solution by limited use of this feature.
 Once you think you can solve it yourself, stop using the equal-key and proceed manually.
 This really helps when you cannot see what your next move should be.